 As tissues become inflamed and ulcers develop in the digestive tract, symptoms such as abdominal pain, cramping, weight loss, fever, loss of appetite, and persistent diarrhea can occur.
 Bleeding may also lead to discolored stools and anemia, if blood loss is persistent and/or severe.

 Some people with Crohn’s disease also experience symptoms related to inflammation in other parts of the body, such as in the joints, skin, and eyes.

 Scar tissue and inflammation can also cause intestinal blockages, and ulceration can lead to the development of fistulae, bridge-like connections between areas of tissue such as the intestine, skin, bladder, or vagina.

 Crohn’s disease and genetics

 At least 200 genetic variations have been identified that affect your risk of developing Crohn’s disease.
-These appear to modulate risk via the immune system, and through changes to the bacterial balance in the intestines.
+These appear to modulate risk via the immune system, and through changes to the microbiome.